ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 #### Factorisation constraint option

-User can specify factorisation constraint over `q` for variational inference.
+Users can specify a factorisation constraint over the approximate posterior `q` for variational inference.
-General syntax for factorisation constraint over `q` is the following:
+The general syntax for factorisation constraints over `q` is the following:
 ```julia
 variable ~ Node(node_arguments...) where { q = RecognitionFactorisationConstraint }
 ```